grafana/loki/docs/sources/operations/storage/retention.md

 or
 [GCS's documentation](https://cloud.google.com/storage/docs/managing-lifecycles).

-If you suddenly must delete ingested logs, you can delete old chunks in your object store.
+If you must delete ingested logs, you can delete old chunks in your object store.
 Note, however, that this only deletes the log content and keeps the label index intact; you will still be able to see related labels but will be unable to retrieve the deleted log content.